visivo-io/visivo/mkdocs/topics/deployments.md

 ### Configuration

 1. Add your deployment token to github action secrets as `VISIVO_TOKEN`
 2. Add a workflow similar to the following yml.

-This assumes your Visivo project is at the root directory.
+This following can be adapted easily with the `env` variables.

 ```
 name: Deploy Dashboard